andrewsunglaekim/advanced_git_workshop/readme.md

 As nice as rebasing is, there are some serious dangers to it.
 Remember, we are rewriting history.
 Any time we rewrite history, we should be cautious.

 Imagine a scenario where we are working on a feature branch and someone else is assigned to that feature as well.
 We both have branched off from the feature branch and working on things to make this feature work.
-Then a third person unknowingly comes along and rebases the feature branch onto master to integrate some changes from a different feature.
+Then a third person unknowingly comes along and rebases the feature branch onto master to integrate some changes from a different feature then force pushes that rebase to the remote.
 Now we have no way of reconciling our changes against the new history and git gets really confused.

 The golden rule of rebasing is: